PackFitter

 Last updated: April 2026

 Packing for Europe means dealing with mixed weather, cobblestone streets, strict airline baggage rules, and the reality that you'll be hauling your bag between trains, hostels, and airports.
 This page covers what to pack for a Europe trip, how much space it actually takes, and includes a calculator to check whether your setup fits your bag.
-Most Europe trips need 30–45 liters — but that depends heavily on season, trip length, and whether you have laundry access along the way.
+Carry-on-focused travelers typically fit Europe trips in 35–40L — though cold-weather trips or those without laundry access may need 40–45L or a checked bag.

 Check if your packing setup fits your bag →